kilroy-code/distributed-security/docs/advanced.md

 # Advanced Use

-This document describes *application use* of multiple tags of multiplarty encryption and signatures, and how to set up *multiple applications that share tag*s.
+This document describes *application use* of multiple tags for multiplarty encryption and signatures, and how to set up *multiple applications that share tag*s.

 For technical information on how the library is implemented, see a guide to the [implementation](docs/implementation.md), and a description of Distributed-security [In JOSE terms](docs/in-jose-terms.md).